-The rules about companies purchasing their own shares are reasonably complicated in order to protect the company's creditors, and as such legal assistance should always be sought before attempting the process.
+The rules about companies purchasing their own shares are pretty complicated so as to protect the company's creditors, and, as such, it is always a good idea to seek legal assistance before attempting the process.

 The articles and any other shareholder agreement should be checked to ensure that there are no pre-emption provisions or similar restrictions which may require shares to be offered to the existing members before they can be transferred to any other party, including the company.
 If triggered, these provisions would need to be complied with, waived or amended before the company undertakes a buyback.